annetteshajan/annetteshajan.github.io/src/content/post/3-recursion.md

 1. Calculate the factorial of the most simple case i.e. factorial of 1 is 1
 2. If the number is not 1 we multiply the current number into the subproblem of the number 1 less than it.
 ### Sorting
-1. **Merge Sort**: We split the list into two and sort each of them and then merge them.
-The subproblems here are the two sub arrays.
+1. **Merge Sort**: Merge sort recursively divides the array in half until we reach base cases of size 1.
+Then it merges sorted halves.The subproblems here are the two sub arrays.
-2. **Quick Sort**: We identify a pivot and then solve the subproblem of arranging the subarrays lesser than the pivot and greater than pivot.
+2. **Quick Sort**: We identify a pivot and then solve the subproblem of sorting the subarrays lesser than the pivot and greater than pivot.
 ### Trees
 Trees are a classic problem where we use a lot of recursion.
+Traversals (like in-order, pre-order, post-order), height calculation, and searching are classic examples of recursive tree operations.
 If we consider traversal of a tree, it is a combination of subproblems of its children.
-If we consider inorder traversal we need to solve the left child subproblem then the root and then the right child subproblem.
+Looking at inorder traversal we need to solve the left child subproblem then the root and then the right child subproblem.
 ```python
 def inorderTraversal(root):
     if root is None: